openstack/charm-guide/doc/source/community/software-bug.rst

   avoid creating duplicate bugs

 The observed issue may already be fixed.
 Ideally, upgrade to the most recent revision available and confirm whether the problem persists.
-See the `Charms upgrade`_ documentation.
+See the :doc:`../admin/upgrades/charms` documentation.

 Consider testing for a regression before submitting a bug as it is an extremely valuable data point.
 The main variables are Ubuntu series, OpenStack release,